rblx-local/localnet/README.md

 3. Done!

 ## 🎯 Current Goals
-- Fix the Client and mame it work properly.
+- Fix the Client and make it work properly.
 - Make a Frontend (HARD)
 - Add all the features (HARD)